 DOH requires facilities applying for Industrial NPDES Permits to obtain a discharge permit from DOT-HWYS if their surface runoff initially discharges into DOT-HWYS MS4.
-A request for a discharge permit is made by submitting a completed Application for a Private Storm Drain Connection and/or Discharge Permit to the State of Hawaii Highways Division Storm Drain System and a Permit to Discharge into the State Highways Drainage System (discharge permit) (Appendix D.7).
+A request for a discharge permit is made by submitting a completed Application for a Private Storm Drain Connection and/or Discharge Permit to the State of Hawaii Highways Division Storm Drain System and a Permit to Discharge into the State Highways Drainage System (Appendix D.7).
 The discharge permit authorizes the discharge of surface runoff into the MS4 from industrial facilities and obligates those facilities to implement BMPs to prevent the discharge of pollutants to the MEP.
 DOT-HWYS tracks discharge permits in the AMS Maximo Permit Module.

 For those industrial and commercial facilities that initially discharge surface runoff into the MS4 but do not have drainage connections and are not subject to an Industrial NPDES Permit, DOT-HWYS identifies those facilities which pose a high risk of discharging pollutants to the MS4.
 The facility is identified as a High Risk Facility if the property owner or facility representative does not appropriately correct any storm water deficiencies identified during a routine inspection within 60 days from the date of the initial Letter of Warning.
 DOT-HWYS conducts an inspection of each High Risk Facility during a wet weather event at least once per permit term, to determine whether the subject facility discharges pollutants to the MS4.
-A "wet weather event" is defined as any amount of rainfall that could result in an illicit discharge from the site.